What is Holiday Pay?

 For employees getting paid for the day off

 The first step is to calculate the hourly pay for the employee.
 The last month’s salary and the number of hours worked in the last month can be taken as the base to calculate hourly pay.
 The hourly pay for the last month can be calculated by dividing the last month’s salary by the number of hours the employee worked.

-Once, the hourly pay of the worker is calculated, the next step is to calculate the number of hours not worked on a day-off and then arriving at the pay based on such hours.
+Once the worker’s hourly pay is calculated, the next step is to calculate the number of hours not worked on a day off and then arrive at the pay based on such hours.

-Many companies opt to pay their employees on day-offs normally without having to work them on the day-off.
+Many companies normally pay their employees on day-offs without having to work them on the day off.
 The above calculation is for such companies or employers.

 For employees getting rewarded for working on the day off

-The worker can also get extra holiday pay by working on holidays for which he or she can earn double or pay time-and-a-half.
+The worker can also get extra holiday pay by working on holidays for which they can earn double or pay time-and-a-half.
 Following are the steps to calculate it:

-The next step is to take a note of the hours worked on the day-off so that it can be calculated.
+The next step is to note the hours worked on the day off so that it can be calculated.